nsg-ethz/p4-learning/documentation/simple-switch.md

    ```

    This function returns a `handle_id` which is some kind of identifier that needs to be used when associating the node with the multicast group.
 By default
    the returned `handle_id` will be 0 for the first node we create, 1 for the next, and so on.
 Thus, we just have to remember in which order we added them.
+Note that
+   the `rid` and the `handle_id` are not the same.
+The `rid` can be set to the same for each node you create, and it is simply and identifier that will be attached to
+   every packet that gets multicasted using this `mc_node`.
+That value can be found at the egress by reading `standard_metadata.egress_rid`.

 3. Assign node with multicast group: